connie-chin/rc0124-code-solutions/typescript-operators/typescript-operators-quiz-notes.md

   returns right hand side operand if left side operand is null or undefined. diff than || because it only cares about null or undefined, vs anything falsy like ||
 - What is the `?:` (ternary) operator?
-How does it differ from `if/else`? alternative to an if else statement, takes in 3 operands. condition ? expression to be evaluated if condition is truthy : expression to be evaluated if condition is falsy
+How does it differ from `if/else`? alternative to an if else statement, takes in 3 operands. condition ? expression to be evaluated if condition is truthy : expression to be evaluated if condition is falsy. this is concise and has a return value. doesn't execute multiple lines of code
 - What is the `?.` (optional chaining) operator?
 When would you use it? accesses an objects property or calls a function, if those are undefined/null, expression short circuits and evaluates to undefined instead of throwing an error, like the dot operator but returns undefined if it can't be found versus an error
 - What is `...` (spread) syntax?
 How do you use it with arrays and objects?